A trope about a duo in which the smarter, more aggressive individual bullies their dumb but pleasant comrade.

-- Percy The Small Engine of The Railway Series and even more so its Animated Adaptation, Thomas the Tank Engine.
+- Percy The Small Engine of The Railway Series and even more so its Animated Adaptation, Thomas & Friends.
 While occasionally insightful, Percy is naive and childishly innocent, so often plays the Likeable Moron to several more experienced but arrogant engines such as James or Gordon (Thomas was also his most frequent Smart Jerk until having Took a Level in Kindness, and gaining enough Cloud Cuckoo Lander points to border him as a Likable Moron himself).

 - Chyna's two best friends are the brilliant but insensitive Olive and the kind but slightly slow-witted Fletcher.

 - Lexi is a devious Alpha Bitch who is always bossing around her much dumber sidekick Paisley.
 Unlike Lexi, Paisley is always cheerful and friendly.